How Long Do Teeth Whitening Results Last?

 Professional teeth whitening is a treatment that can dramatically improve the appearance of your smile.
 It’s an effective, safe way to get professionally white teeth as well as remove stains from coffee, red wine, and smoking.
 Many individuals have unanswered questions preventing them from pursuing this cosmetic treatment.

 How long will my teeth stay white?
-As far as how long professionally whitened teeth last, it depends on the type of professional treatment that is performed.
-The average professionally whitened teeth typically last from one to three years.
+The average professionally whitened teeth typically last from one to three years but can fade in as little as 6-9 months.

 In this blog post, we’ll discuss different types of professional teeth whitening treatments and their pros and cons.
 With this information, you can decide which one is right for you!